 “Olé!
 Toma toma!”
-I moved in a euphoric frenzy, the beats getting faster and faster.
-Is this what happens when kathak and flamenco meet?
+I moved in a euphoric frenzy, the beats getting faster and faster between the spins and the claps.
+Is this what happens when Kathak meets Flamenco?
 Well, there is no manual.

 No manual pretty much sums up my journey to Spain, halfway across the world from the car-choked city of Bengaluru.
 But the dream had simmered long and slow—over the 10 years that it took for a young Indian Classical dancer to chance upon the Spanish musical documentary Iberia, scoop up her savings, pack her bags, and arrive in the country.

 And here I was.
 In the ‘cave classroom’ of Escuela Carmen de Las Cuevas, a Spanish Language school in Granada hosting its weekly flamenco jam session… working in the intense kathak footwork of teentaal (16 beats rhythm) to the fast-paced bulerias (12 beats rhythm).
 Around me were flamenco artistes who had mastered the art of tornado spins and rigorous footwork, of tender expressions one second, and angry stomping the next.
 I was here to tell them a story, about another dear dance form that I’d met at the age of five.
 The only way to tell it was to keep dancing.